xmrack/OxBlocks/README.md

 deliberately absent; see above. `/api/emission` is out because it needs either a background scanner or a full-chain scan, and this explorer is stateless.

-### One known difference, on a pruned node

-`tx_size` under-reports for any transaction outside the node's kept stripe.
-A pruned daemon keeps only the transaction prefix, so we report 335 bytes where upstream reports 1970 — and 335 plus the discarded 1635-byte prunable half is exactly 1970.
-The bytes are not on the node; no rendering choice recovers them.

-This is accepted rather than worked around.
-Run against an unpruned daemon if `tx_size` must match upstream exactly for historical transactions.
-Every other field matches on a pruned node, because ring expansion reads the output table, which is never pruned.

-## Web interface

-Server-rendered pages at `/`, `/page/<n>`, `/block/<height|hash>`,
-`/tx/<hash>`, `/mempool`, `/altblocks`, `/search` and `/api`.

-No JavaScript, no cookies, no images, no web fonts, no external requests of any kind.
-One stylesheet, compiled into the binary, so there is no asset directory to deploy.
-The page follows the reader'''s light/dark preference through `prefers-color-scheme` and is usable on a phone.

-Markup is generated by [askama](https://github.com/askama-rs/askama), which escapes every interpolation at compile time.
-That is the structural answer to the class of bug that makes upstream'''s 7,178-line `page.h` risky: there, markup is assembled by string concatenation, so a missed escape is invisible.
-Here, emitting a value unescaped requires writing `|safe`, which greps.

-## Status

-The JSON API and the web interface are both complete.
-Alt-block and emission pages are out of scope, as described above.

 ## Testing

-Three layers:

-1. **Unit and property tests**, plus a fuzz target for `tx_extra` — the one parser this project owns, and the one place attacker-influenced lengths meet our code.
-2. **Fixture replay** against captured real RPC responses (`fixtures/`), so CI needs no node.
-3. **Differential testing** against the C++ explorer on a shared chain, asserting the `/api/*` responses agree.

 Live tests are `#[ignore]`d by default: